ibm-cloud-docs/account/audit_log.md

 ### Viewing a user's access logs
 {: #view-access-logs}

 From the audit log page, you can also see data for each access attempt that is made by a specific user.
-The logs display a date and time stamp and IP address for each access attempt.
+The logs display a date and timestamp and IP address for each access attempt.
 Use the following steps to view a user's Access Logs.

 1. In the console, go to **Manage > Account**, and select **Audit log**.
 2. Then, filter for the user, select the timeframe that you want to view, and choose an object type.